 3) The drive must be an external hard drive (with USB, Firewire, or Thunderbolt) or a bare SATA drive.

-4) Transfer drive cannot be a NAS drive (with an ethernet connection) or a USB flash drive (unless the bad drive is also flash).
+4) Your Transfer Drive cannot be a NAS drive (with an ethernet connection) or a USB flash drive (unless the bad drive is also flash).

 6) The drive should be equal or greater size than bad drive (you could send a smaller drive, but if it’s not big enough to store all your data, we will move your data to the smallest drive we have for sale).

 Yes, there is a $50 non-refundable up-front payment required.

 This fee is due to the increased diagnosis/repair time required after the cover has been opened.
-Opening the cover can create several other problems, separate from the original problem, which make repairing the drive more difficult and time-consuming.
+Opening the cover can create several other problems, separate from the original problem, which makes repairing the drive more difficult and time-consuming.

 If your recovery is successful, the $50 is put towards the recovery fee.